Javran/Thinking-dumps/sicp/ch05/5_3_2_maintaining_the_illusion_of_infinite_memory.md

 This is doable by bookkeeping the relationship when apply rewriting rules, but I think this might be complicated and I'm not going to try that.

-TODO: make it work with the legacy one?

 # Implementation of a stop-and-copy garbage collector